RareSkills/blog/invariant-testing-solidity/invariant-testing-solidity.md

 ## Near real-life examples

-We have covered at least the basics of invariant testing with foundry with our contract, but let us go further and perform an invariant test on a popular contract.
+We have covered at least the basics of invariant testing with Foundry with our contract, but let us go further and perform an invariant test on a popular contract.

 We’ll be testing the `SideEntranceLenderPool` contract, which is the contract of the fourth level in the popularly known [Damn Vulnerable DeFi CTF](https://www.damnvulnerabledefi.xyz/).